Build-Week-ft-secret-family-recipes-03/backend/README.md

 ## Host - https://ft-secret-family-recipes.herokuapp.com/

-Backend API for Secret Family Recipes
+Backend API for Secret Family Recipes.

 ## Description

-Implements a full authentication/authorization system along with endpoints to produce each CRUD operation to a database
+Implements a full authentication/authorization system along with endpoints to produce each CRUD operation to a database.

 ### Stack